Exploring Spanish Rosé Wine

 Saignée

 Another common rosé winemaking technique is saignée, the French verb ‘to bleed.’
 During fermentation, winemakers bleed off a portion of red wine to ferment separately as a lighter wine or rosé.
 Rosé wines created by saignée typically have a richer, fuller-bodied profile.
 This technique helps the winemaker in two ways.
-It allows the red wine fermentation they bleed off to become more concentrated and tannic, allowing them to make another separate wine, the rosé.
+It allows the red wine fermentation they bleed off to become more concentrated and tannic, and also allows them to make another separate wine, the rosé.
 Therefore, although saignée is not a super common technique amongst producers dedicating themselves to rosé wines, you will find this done in many wine regions that focus and excel at red wine production, like La Rioja.

 Rosé Misconceptions